 The members of the council will take comments under consideration.
 Should public comments indicate the need for a council response or action, members will take comments under consideration and an official response will be made at a later time.

-*To make a request to provide public comment at the virtual meetings to be held in the 2021-2022 school year please contact:
+*To make a request to provide public comment at the hybrid meetings to be held in the 2022-2023 school year please contact:

 To submit written Comments please send them to: